-CERG and RDLAC present the Silvertown Sessions
+CERG and RDLAC present the Silvertown Sessions (22nd Nov) Regeneration for All!

 Our next CCT event will be on the themes of food cultures, histories and policies.
 The venue is the Royal Docks Learning & Activity Centre, Albert Road, North Woolwich E16 2JB on Weds 4th July – starting at 6.30pm.